 “Twenty years ago, refrigerators did one thing – cool their contents.
 Today, they have digital temperature controls, lights, ice and water dispensers, door open alerts, power surge alerts, and some even have flat panel screens installed.
 New submetering equipment requires technical and electrical expertise.
 It saves even more time for landlords and building owners thanks to its more advanced capabilities.
 Make sure you have the right company in your corner to ensure you get the most out of your system.”

 Submeters have proven to save more and provide a greater return on investment among many other energy savings investments.
 Typically, energy saving investments take 3 years or more to provide a return.
 Submetering will offer your multi-unit facility a positive return in under three years, and will save you for years to come.
 The cost of submetering units are lowering as technology advances and as more competitors offer affordable units.
 This is an excellent time to move to a new way of measuring, reporting and charging your tenants for the utilities they consume each day.

 You have lots of choices when selecting your submetering unit and panel.
-Some submetering units will let you individually bill your tenants, where others will provide you with individualized consumption data you can use to educate and inform your tenants, take a closer look at fluctuations, and motivate each tenant to make necessary changes.
-Most clients prefer to install submetering that takes the process one step further, breaking out the tenant’s cost for the amount of energy, gas or water they are consuming.
+Some submeter installations will let you individually bill your tenants, where others will provide you with individualized consumption data you can use to educate and inform your tenants, take a closer look at fluctuations, and motivate each tenant to make necessary changes.
+Most clients prefer to install submeter systems that take the process one step further by breaking out the tenant’s cost for the amount of energy, gas or water they are consuming.